 - SOAS HR Department advertises vacancies, including library work.

-- Contact the SOAS Students' Union to see if they are hiring in the Student Shops at either the Russell Square or Vernon Square campuses.
+- Contact the SOAS Students' Union to see if they are hiring in the Student Shops at the Russell Square campus.

 University of London Temp Agency

 The Temp Agency is a professional recruitment agency offering a specialised and tailored service to both students and employers.
 They place students in both temporary and permanent positions working with The University of London, its associated Colleges and institutes as well as with external businesses.
 Our aim is to provide a personal and high quality employment solution for students and employers.

 Search current vacancies online now.

 - The Careers Group's JobOnline features loads of part-time vacancies in different sectors.

 - Local newspapers and magazines such as Metro, and Evening Standard.
 Some of these also advertise online on LondonJobs (Evening Standard & Metro), Time Out and The Paper Boy site which has links to most newspapers.